madpiano/2019-432/slides/class22/README.md

 ## Today's Discussion

 will be centered around replicable research, statistical significance and *p* values.
-I will conclude today's conversation with a brief walk through this editorial:
+I will include in today's conversation a brief walk through this editorial:

 - Ronald L. Wasserstein, Allen L. Schirm & Nicole A. Lazar (2019) [Moving to a World Beyond "p < 0.05"](https://www.tandfonline.com/doi/full/10.1080/00031305.2019.1583913), *The American Statistician*, 73:sup1, 1-19, DOI: [10.1080/00031305.2019.1583913](https://doi.org/10.1080/00031305.2019.1583913).
 The PDF of this article [is also available here](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class22/Moving%20to%20a%20World%20Beyond%20p%200%2005.pdf).